-A new conservation reserve, the Brataualung Forest Park, was launched by the Minister for Energy, Environment and Climate Change on 14 July 2018.
+A new conservation reserve, the Brataualung Forest Park, was launched on 14 July 2018.

 The new 2,390 hectare park protects important areas of cool temperate rainforest and damp forest.
 It provides habitat for significant species including Slender Tree-fern, Koala, Powerful Owl and Strzelecki Burrowing Crayfish.
 The community has been advocating for the improved protection of forests in the Strzelecki Ranges since the mid 1990s.